trothr/chicory/doc/packages.md

 | libevent      | 2.0.22    |                                                                           |                    |
 | libgcrypt     | 1.6.2     |                                                                           |                    |

+\* Package name or "application ID" in Chicory is never hyphenated.
+Packages with a dash in the name do not have (and do not need) a dash in the name to work with Chicory.
+Since the dash is required for separating the package name from the version, only one dash is allowed.

-this page "Chicory Packages" last updated 2018-Mar-24 (Saturday) by RMT
+this page "Chicory Packages" last updated 2018-Mar-25 (Sunday) by RMT